 The authors of this document wish to thank the creators of the ECOPLIANT best practice guidelines for the huge amount of work they undertook to produce them.
-Those well-researched guidelines have been used almost in their entirety to form the basis of this publication.
+Those well-researched guidelines have been used almost in their entirety to provide a basis for this publication.